 The newest trend in elevator technology is the Machine-Room-Less elevator (MRL).
 This technology is being developed by all of the major elevator manufacturers and is installed in thousands of locations throughout the world, including the United States.
-However, it should be noted that the ASME A17.1 code is still developing a set of code requirements for this technology.
-To use this equipment, a local variance should be sought from the Authority Having Jurisdiction.
+This design guideline is intended to outline appropriate transit design guidelines for this new technology.